jlentink/aem/README.md

 When you wan't to define a specific version use the ```--oak```.
 The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

-Available options:
+Usage:
+  aem oak-console [flags]

+Flags:
-    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose
+  -a, --aem string    Version of AEM to use oak-run on. (use matching AEM version of oak-run) -h, --help          help for oak-console
-    -w, --write       Enable write mode
+  -m, --metrics       Enables metrics based statistics collection -n, --name string   Instance to stop (default "local-author") -o, --oak string    Define version of oak-run to use -w, --read-write    Connect to repository in read-write mode

+Global Flags:
+  -v, --verbose   verbose output

 ### oak-explore
 Run oak-run explore on instance.
 Starts a GUI browser based on java swing.
 More information see [Oak-run](https://github.com/apache/jackrabbit-oak/tree/trunk/oak-run).